nattapas/implement/README.md

-Proof of concept and learn small thing.
+Proof of concept and learn small things.

 # Implement